KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 * cooling rather than heating
 * contraction toward coherence

-This is where Schauberger enters your synthesis with extraordinary resonance:
+This is where Schauberger enters my synthesis with extraordinary resonance:

 * The vortex is the natural harmonic resonance amplifier.